pnp/blog/content/post/4-ways-to-level-up-your-power-automate-flows.md

 fellow MVP Loryan Strant who also used this Spotify connector to change the pinned message of your status in Microsoft Teams.
-To get the most value out of this post, go read Loryans post first- it is written with great clarity and also I love this guys\' taste of music :musical_notes:!
+To get the most value out of this post, go read Loryans post first- it is written with great clarity and also I love this guys' taste of music :musical_notes:!
 Also please understand his flow first.
 I love the idea and creativity!
 The result of such a flow looks like this: